Joseph (Genesis): Raising Joseph

-In one Talmudic story, Joseph was buried in the Nile river, as there was some dispute as to which province should be honored by having his tomb within its boundaries.
+In one Talmudic story, Joseph was buried in the Nile river, as there was some dispute as to which province should be honoured by having his tomb within its boundaries.
 Moses, led there by an ancient holy woman named Serach, was able by a miracle to raise the sarcophagus and to take it with him at the time of the Exodus.